 8. Mince Pies

 You might not like them all that much, many don't - but you will almost certainly have a couple of packets of mince pies knocking about.
-As it is illegal to eat a mince pie between the dates of Jan 6th - Dec 1st, you need to get these necked, sharpish like!
+As it is illegal in most countries to eat a mince pie between the dates of Jan 6th - Dec 1st, you need to get these necked, sharpish like!

 Consumption Difficulty Level: per pie - 3

 With the SCFs catalogued, you will now need to make a list and jot down the consumption difficulty levels (CDL) as mentioned above.
 Here's an example: